 When having building works carried out there are occasions when disagreements will occur.
-There are steps that can be taken to try and prevent these issues, but they can still arise.
+There are steps that can be taken when hiring a tradesman and throughout the building process to try and prevent these issues, but they can still arise.
 Our NimbleFins Builder Insurance Guide lists the insurances available for builders including professional indemnity cover.
 This can protect a builder in the event of being sued due to a client claiming a financial loss because the builder was professionally negligent.

-But before getting to the point of suing there are several steps to take first.
+But before getting to the point of suing there are several steps to take first if you have a dispute with your contractor.
 If a client is unhappy with work that has been carried out, then the initial move is to talk to the trader.
 While conversations can be had over the phone, it is best to have a written record of this which can be on email.

 If these discussions don’t work, the client can ask for the company’s complaints procedure to take the matter forward more formally.
 Though, depending on the size of the building firm there may not be a complaints procedure.
 In this case, it is appropriate to first find out if they are part of a trade association as this may have a dispute resolution service available.
 But it is important to note that to use such a scheme, there must be evidence that efforts have been made to resolve the issue amicably between the client and the builder initially.
 Any available complaints procedure must also have been used.

 Consumer rights advice service Which? offers a template for a letter of deadlock, which must have been sent before action is taken to the ombudsman.

 Alternative dispute resolution schemes, ADR, are available but there is no legal requirement for a builder or contractor to use one, only to point the disgruntled client in the direction of a suitable accredited scheme and to say whether or not they will use it.